esl/MongooseIM/doc/open-extensions/muc_light.md

 </iq>
 ```

-Now each user (including crone1 who requested changes) will get an update.
+Now each user will receive an update.

-As you can see, affiliations have changed accordingly to crone1's request.
+As you can see, affiliations have changed accordingly to `crone1` request.
+However, this request implies one more update.
+Since `hag77` has been promoted to a new owner, `crone1` is automatically degraded to `member`.

 ```xml
 <message from='coven@muclight.shakespeare.lit'
          to='crone1@shakespeare.lit'